Getting Around Chicago

 |On Foot & By Bike||

-Although "L" train stands for "elevated train," not all of the Chicago subway system's eight lines run above ground level.
-Identified by colors (red, blue, brown, green, orange, purple, pink and yellow), the "L" system provides extensive and speedy service to 144 stations around town (including the city's two airports).
-Two "L" lines – the Blue Line between downtown and O'Hare Airport and the Red Line that runs north to south through downtown – operate 24 hours a day.
-Trains along the other six routes start running around 4 or 5 a.m. with service continuing until any time between midnight or 2 a.m., depending on the line and the day.
-The standard one-way fare is $2.25 per person, but if you're planning to rely on the "L," you'll want to purchase a day pass.
-One-day passes cost $10, three-day passes cost $20 and seven-day passes cost $28.
-You can also fork over $5 for a Ventra Card, a refillable transportation card that's valid on both the "L" train and the bus.
-You can purchase or add money Ventra Cards at the vending machines found in all "L" stations.
+Although most L train stops are elevated as the system's name implies, not all of the Chicago subway network's eight lines run above ground.
+Identified by colors (red, blue, brown, green, orange, purple, pink and yellow), the L system provides extensive and speedy service to 145 stations around town (including the city's two airports).
+Two L lines – the Blue Line between downtown and O'Hare International Airport and the Red Line that runs north to south through downtown – operate 24 hours a day.
+Trains along the other six routes typically start running around 4 or 5 a.m. and continue operating until any time between 11 p.m. and 2 a.m., depending on the line and the day of the week.
+Standard one-way fares cost $2.50 per person, but if you're planning to rely on the L, you'll probably want to purchase a one- or multi-day pass.
+One-day passes are $10, three-day passes cost $20 and seven-day passes will set you back $28.
+You can also fork over $5 for a Ventra Card, a reloadable transportation card that's valid on both L trains and buses.
+You can purchase or add money to Ventra Cards at the vending machines found in all L stations.

-Roughly 100 bus routes traverse Chicago, with stops located near every major attraction.
-Several routes operate 24 hours a day, though like the "L" train, most buses hit the road around 4 or 5 a.m. and call it quits between midnight and 2 a.m.
-A single ride will cost $2.25 per person if paid in cash and $2 if paid using the Ventra crard; and the CTA's day passes are valid for use on the bus.
+Roughly 130 bus routes – plus multiple rush hour express routes – bring travelers to various destinations throughout the city, including many of Chicago's top attractions.
+Several routes operate 24 hours a day, though like the L train, most buses hit the road around 4 or 5 a.m. and call it quits between 11 p.m. and 2 a.m.
+Express routes are only offered on weekdays during rush hour.
+A single ride will cost $2.50 per person if paid in cash or $2.25 if paid using the Ventra Card.
+CTA day passes – which range between $10 and $28 depending on the number of days covered – are also valid for use on the bus.

-For trips to the Chicago suburbs, Metra is your most reliable for of transportation.
+For trips to the Chicago suburbs, Metra is your most reliable form of transportation.
 The system's 11 lines extend outward from the Loop, making stops in North, East and South Chicago before heading on to nearby communities like Evanston, Aurora, Joliet and University Park.
-The system is divided into zones, with fares determined by the number of zones you travel through: a one-way ride costs anywhere from $2.75 to $9.25, depending on the distance traveled.
-If you plan on using Metra over the weekend, purchase a weekend pass, which allows for unlimited travel for $7.
+The system is divided into zones, with fares determined by the number of zones you travel through: A one-way ride costs anywhere from $4 to $11, depending on the distance traveled.
+If you plan on using Metra over the weekend, purchase a weekend pass, which allows for unlimited travel on Saturdays and Sundays for $10.
+Keep in mind that on weekdays, up to three children, ages 7 and younger ride for free; on weekends and holidays, up to three kids ages 11 and younger ride for free, when accompanied by a fare-paying adult.
 Metra trains operate seven days a week from around 4 a.m. until after midnight (sometimes as late as 2 a.m.), though schedules vary by day and by line.

 A fun way to get around central Chicago is by water taxi.
-Two companies – Shoreline Sightseeing and Chicago Water Taxi – transport visitors along the Chicago River and Lake Michigan, past popular tourists areas like Chinatown, the Museum Campus and the Loop.
-Water taxis are only in service during the summer, starting in April or May and continuing through September.
-Fares vary depending on the day, the route and the company, though both service providors offer day passes.
+Two companies – Shoreline Sightseeing and Chicago Water Taxi – transport visitors along the Chicago River and Lake Michigan past popular tourist areas like Chinatown, the Museum Campus and the Loop.
+Water taxis are only in service from the end of May through September or October (or through November, weather permitting).
+Fares vary depending on the day, the route and the company.